gvwilson/thirdbit/src/fiction/iffy/index.md

 but she hoped it was sturdy enough to take her weight.
 Panting,
-she let go of the railing and dropped into the ship just as another wave crashed down.
+she let go of the railing and dropped into the ship as another wave crashed down.

-A single light strip flickered overhead as she straightened up in water that reached to her knees.
+The hold stank of metal and coal and old jellyfish.
-The ship's hold stank of metal and coal and old jellyfish.
+A single light strip flickered overhead.
-Iffy undogged the locker door with fumbling frozen fingers nd pulled out the red duffel bag that held the ship's emergency medical kit.
+She straightened up in water that reached to her knees, undogged the locker door with fumbling frozen fingers, and pulled out the red duffel bag that held the *Guinevere*'s emergency medical kit.

 Wales had dragged Honesty over against the stern wall of the pilot house and was kneeling beside der when Iffy reached them.